Woosmap/geofencing-ios-sdk/README.md

 We are convinced that location is an effective way for App makers to propose tailor made and locally contextualised interactions with mobile users.
 But knowing the location of a user is not enough.
 Knowing from what a user is close to or what he is visiting is the important part.
 So we decided to share our findings and tricks for location collection on mobile to help you focus on this real value of location.

-This repository is designed to share samples of codes and a SDK on iOS to take the best of location in your mobile apps and go one step further in Location Intelligence.
+This repository is designed to share samples of codes and a SDK on iOS to take the best of location in your mobile apps.
+We had 3 main focus when developing and sharing this code: take full advantage of location capabilities of mobile devices, doing so in a battery friendly way and be fair with user privacy (see [Enabling Location](./doc/EnablingLocation.md)).

-Woosmap Geofencing SDK and sample app should help you build Rich Push Notifications (highlighted with a Location context), analyse your mobile users surroundings (search for proximity to your assets, competitors, etc) and much more on iOS.
+Woosmap Geofencing SDK and sample app should help you build Rich Push Notifications (highlighted with a Location context), analyse your mobile users surroundings (search for proximity to your assets, competitors, etc) and much more on iOS to go a step further on Location Intelligence.

 ## Contributing